tutyamxx/Romanian-Jokes-API/README.md

 # Romanian Jokes API 👌😹
  * Just a dumb API which returns dumb romanian jokes made when I died of boredom
- * I might add new things in the future
+ * I need to add more dumb jokes and new things in the future

 # How to run it
 * Clone this repo